Getting the Most Out of Auggie

 • What multiple personas mention independently

-• Where personas disagree-and why
+• Where personas disagree — and why

-• What language they naturally use
+• What language they naturally use (this is your copywriting gold)

 Avoid:

-• Cherry-picking quotes
+• Cherry-picking quotes that confirm what you already believe

-• Turning feedback into feature checklists
+• Turning feedback directly into a feature checklist

 Using Disagreement as Strategy

-Disagreement is not failure.
+Disagreement is not a failure.
 It's a map.

 Advanced Move: Disagreement that aligns with real-world buyer tradeoffs is gold.
+It tells you exactly where your messaging needs to make a choice.

 Turning Insights into Next Steps